Village of Hope #1

 “Hello, Annie.”
-He looked as handsome as ever with his sandy-blond hair and gray eyes that reminded her of a stormy sky.
+He looked as handsome as ever with his tobacco-brown hair and gray eyes that reminded her of a stormy sky.
 Those eyes held no welcome.

 Her pulse thundered all over her body.
 She swallowed hard.
 “You’re the lawyer?”